adopted girl

 My Family is Forever

-The narrator in this heartwarming adoption book tells her very personal story.
+The narrator in this heartwarming book tells her very personal story.
 It's about parents who waited a long time and traveled a far distance to eventually bring her home.
-Very direct and straightforward book about how families may not look alike, but that does not change their love for each other or forever home.
+Very direct and straightforward tale about how families may not look alike, but that does not change their love for each other or forever home.

 How I Was Adopted